pulse2percept/pulse2percept/examples/README.rst

 Example Gallery
 ===============

-Miscellaneous and introductory examples for pulse2percept.
+This gallery contains a number of usage examples and case studies to highlight the ease-of-use and flexibility of pulse2percept.